 Java addicts, listen up!
 If you’re currently storing your grounds or beans in the refrigerator or freezer, relocate them to a pantry stat!
 The fridge creates condensation that can alter the flavor of your favorite brew.

 Peppers, one of the healthiest foods on the planet, stop ripening once they’re placed in the fridge.
 If you prefer a sweeter-tasting pepper, keep them out of the cold; instead, store your veggies in a cool, well-ventilated place, like your kitchen counter.

 There’s a reason tropical fruit like kiwis, mangos, and pineapples grow in warmer climates—they hate the cold.
 If you won’t get around to eating your fruit within two or three days of taking it home, slice it up, place it in an airtight container, and pop it in the freezer where it will remain fresh for up to a year.

 Despite conventional wisdom, onions don’t need to be kept in the cold.
 They fare best in the pantry—away from potatoes.
 The root veggie emits gasses that can cause your onions to prematurely rot.

 Sodium-filled condiments like soy and fish sauce keep fine in a kitchen cupboard.
 The salt prevents the growth of bacteria and other organisms that can cause spoilage.

 Like salty condiments, pickles do just fine out of the fridge.
-The sodium filled water they spend their life in acts as a natural preservative.
+The sodium filled water they spend their lives in acts as a natural preservative.
 Speaking of extras: Curious which ketchup, mustard, and mayo brands are the best bets for your body?
-Check out our exclusive report 25 Best and Worst Condiments.